Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-10-19.

-To ask the Secretary of State for Exiting the European Union, what representations he has received from universities on the effect of the UK leaving the EU on those institutions; and if he will make a statement.
+To ask the Secretary of State for Exiting the European Union, what steps he is taking to ensure that the UK leaving the EU does not have a deleterious effect on the operation of UK universities; and if he will make a statement.

 Mr Robin Walker